Staff Directory

 My favorite part of camp is watching campers do something brave — often small, personal moments that lead to big smiles, excited stories, or amazed tears.
 Those moments remind me why camp is so special.
 My favorite spot is the outdoor chapel because it’s peaceful, beautiful, and full of the sounds of camp.
 Camp matters to our community because it’s one of the last magical places where kids can truly be kids — swimming, exploring, laughing, and growing in confidence and character.
 Campfires, s’mores, and silly songs really do spark growth, helping kids build friendships, find support, and discover who they are.

-Director of Camping & Outdoor Education
+Director of Camping and Outdoor Education

 Director of Outdoor Aquatics & Retreats